William Kunstler: American Indian Movement (1973–1976)

-Kunstler arrived in Pine Ridge, South Dakota on March 4, 1973, to draw up the demands of the American Indian Movement (AIM) members involved in the Wounded Knee incident.
+Kunstler arrived in Pine Ridge, South Dakota, on March 4, 1973, to draw up the demands of the American Indian Movement (AIM) members involved in the Wounded Knee incident.
 Kunstler, who headed the defense, called the trial "the most important Indian trial of the 20th century", attempting to center the defense on the Treaty of Fort Laramie (1868).
 Kunstler's team represented Russell Means and Dennis Banks, two of the leaders of the occupation.

 Kunstler objected to the heavy trial security on the grounds that it could prejudice the jury and Judge Fred J. Nichol agreed to ease measures.
 The trial was moved to Minnesota.
 Two authors and three Sioux were called as defense witnesses, mostly focusing on the historical (and more recent) injustice against the Sioux on the part of the U.S. government, shocking the prosecution.

-In 1975, Kunstler again defended AIM members in the slaying of two FBI agents at Pine Ridge Indian Reservation, not far from the site of the Wounded Knee incident.
+In 1975, Kunstler defended AIM members Robert Robideau and Darrelle Butler in the slaying of two FBI agents, Jack Coler and Ronald Williams, at Pine Ridge Indian Reservation, not far from the site of the Wounded Knee incident.
+Butler and Robideau had become involved in the shootout in which Coler and Williams were killed after running to the aid of other AIM members who were shooting at the agents; Kunstler argued that "an atmosphere of fear and violence" existed between the FBI and the AIM, and as a result Butler and Robideau had feared for their lives when they heard gunfire and acted in perceived self-defense.
 At the trial in 1976, Kunstler subpoenaed prominent government officials to testify about the existence of a Counter-Intelligence Program (COINTELPRO) against Native American activists.
 District Judge Edward J. McManus approved Kunstler's attempt to subpoena FBI director Clarence M. Kelley.
+Robideau and Butler were ultimately acquitted, with the jury agreeing with Kunstler's argument that they had acted in fear for their lives.
+Leonard Peltier, who had also participated in the shootout, was later convicted of the murders; he did not retain Kunstler to defend him.

 Kunstler also defended a Native American woman who refused to send her daughter with muscular dystrophy to school.